• Home

 Make sure there's a good service model behind your broker.
 All too often, a licensed broker sells you on his agency, and then a non-licensed individual tries to service your account.
 Not having a qualified benefits consultant can have a detrimental impact on your employee benefits and your business.

-Health care legislation is changing frequently, make sure your CFO or Human Resource manager receives proactive support and can reach out with questions.
+Healthcare regulations are frequently changing.
+Make sure your Controller or Human Resource manager receives proactive support and can reach out with questions.
 It is essential to have someone who is accessible.
 People might not even know the right questions to ask.
 Often a phone conversation is needed to help clear up any confusion.

 Lastly, a significant thing to watch out for is the promise of one-stop-shop and all-in-one technology.
 Software like health care legislation is changing frequently.
 Software is only as good as the people managing the data.
-You'll need an independent expert to assist your company change with the market & legislation as appropriate.
-For many businesses insurance is the highest expense after payroll, so it is essential to find a broker that understands this immense financial responsibility.
+You'll need an independent expert to assist your company change with the market and regulations as appropriate.

 How are benefit brokers compensated?

 Generally, you don't pay your broker directly.
-Regardless your broker should be providing support to your organization throughout the entire year.
-Most brokers are compensated a small percentage of your insurance premium or per participant.
-Often large brokerage focus on large businesses.
-However, small businesses that employ less than 500 employees need the most service.
-As we know insurance premium is costly so you should be receiving exceptional service.
+Regardless, your broker should support your organization throughout the year.
+Most brokers are compensated per participant per month fee.
+As a result, most brokerage focus only on large businesses.
+Troy Benefits Consulting is the exact opposite.
+We focus only on companies that employ less than 500 employees.

 When is the best time to switch brokers?